nazifa02/GEOG510/README.md

 # GEOG510

-A demo repo for Geographic Software Design Spring 24 course
+A demo repo for the Geographic Software Design Spring 24 course

+Add a new line on GitHub